innov8pulse/innov8pulse-main/README.md

 Submit their projects for others to see.
 Track contributions from team members or mentors.
 Get valuable feedback and mentorship.
-Safeguard their projects' value by utilizing blockchain technology.
+Assign their projects' value by utilizing blockchain technology.
 This project is open to contributions from developers interested in web development, blockchain technology, and mentorship systems.

 ## Features
-User Authentication: Secure login/signup for participants and mentors using JWT.
+User Authentication: Secure login/signup for participants and mentors.
 Project Management: Users can create, update, and delete projects.
 Projects are displayed publicly for others to view.
 Feedback System: Mentors can leave feedback on submitted projects.
 Blockchain Integration: Projects are assigned value through blockchain tokens, ensuring transparency and ownership.